Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 <a name="useamlworkbench"></a>
 ## Model Tuning with Azure Machine Learning (AML) Workbench
-This section mainly outline the step-by-step instructions on how to perform the modeling tuning exercise using AML Workbench.
+This section mainly outlines the step-by-step instructions on how to perform the modeling tuning exercise using AML Workbench.
 In order to further understand how the machine learning tasks are implemented and why the experiments are performed in such as way, please refer to section [Extended Reading](#details) for details.

 We recommend to clone, or download/extract, a copy of [this git repository](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning) in order to conveniently refer to the files in the [Code](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning/Code) folder.